databrew/bohemia/guides/guide_odkx_server.md

 To run the project, we use the [ODK-X Sync Endpoint](https://docs.odk-x.org/sync-endpoint/) set up on AWS.

 For the bohemia project, we set up several endpoints.
 Each endpoint has its own database.
 Mobile devices should be manually connected to the relevant endpoint.
 This section explains how to set up the first endpoint.
-The process for all the other endpoints is described in the "Set Up more instances of the service and subdomains" section.
+The process for all the other endpoints is described in the [Set Up more instances of the service and subdomains](#set-up-more-instances-of-the-service-and-subdomains) section.
 The points below that are different for that section are marked as (x1), (x2), ...

 ### Set Up the first of ODK-X Sync Endpoints on AWS